 The Institute for Computational Linguistics “A. Zampolli” (ILC) is a centre of reference in the field of Computational Linguistics at both national and international levels.
 The Institute is part of the Department of Social Science and Humanities, Cultural Heritage (DSU) of the National Research Council of Italy (CNR) and carries out research activities in strategic scientific areas of the discipline, as well as publishing activities, training and education activities and technology transfer.

-- Resources, Standards and Research Infrastructures
+- Language Resources, Standards and Research Infrastructures

 - Natural Language Processing and Knowledge Extraction